larsks/tm-v71-kaitai-example/README.md

 ## Running the example

 This assumes that you have a TM-V71 memory dump in a file named `memdump.bin`.
-There is an example `memdump.bin` included in this repository that is not a complete memory dump, but it does have data at the locations expected by this code.
+There is an example `memdump.bin` included in this repository that you can use for testing.

 Set up a Python virtual environment: